Out of the Inkwell: History

 Fleischer regained rights to Koko the Clown in 1931, adding him to the Talkartoons series as a supporting character to Bimbo and Betty Boop.
-Koko's last Fleischer theatrical appearance was in the Betty Boop cartoon Ha-Ha-Ha (1934), a remake of the silent Out of the Inkwell film The Cure (1924).
+Koko's last Fleischer theatrical appearance was in the Betty Boop cartoon Ha!
+Ha!
+Ha!
+(1934), a fully-animated remake of the silent Inkwell film The Cure (1924).
 Years later, Koko had a brief cameo in the Famous Studio-produced Screen Song entry Toys will be Toys (1949), his only theatrical appearance in color.

 In 1950, Stuart Productions released a number of the Inkwell Studios Out of the Inkwell cartoons, and a selection of the Paramount Inkwell Imps cartoons to television.
 In 1955, the Inkwell Imps, along with 2,500 pre-October 1950 Paramount shorts and cartoons were sold to television packagers, the majority acquired by U.M. & M. TV Corporation.

 In 1958, Max Fleischer revived his studio in a partnership with Hal Seeger, and in 1960 produced a series of one hundred Out Of The Inkwell five-minute cartoons.
 In the new color series, Koko had a clown girlfriend named Kokette, a pal named Kokonut, and a villain named Mean Moe.
 Larry Storch provided the voice for Koko and all of the supporting characters.

-Many of the shorts in the original series are now in the public domain.
+As of 2025, all of the shorts in the series are now in the public domain.
 One short in the series, 1922's The Hypnotist, was preserved by the Academy Film Archive in 2010.
 In 2024, the short Koko's Earth Control was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".